ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d` and explain what they do.

+The value of c should be 7.
+In the last line, the equal sign reassigns c to equal the original c value plus the d value.
+The plus sign just adds c and d.

 ## Question 3